Chukwuemekamusic/DiscussU-react_frontend/README.md

 # DiscussU Frontend

 DiscussU is a student discussion web application that aims to enhance student engagement and collaboration through its intuitive user interface and interactive features.
+The link to the Django backend is https://github.com/Chukwuemekamusic/DiscussU

 ## Table of Contents
 - [Introduction](#introduction)